By WILLIAM FRANCIS

 When you go to court for the first time, remember: You have 30 days from the date of your first court appearance to decide if you want to enter diversion.

-To get into diversion, first admit to a crime.
+To get into diversion, first plead guilty or no contest to a crime.

 Oregon DUI law is more strict than other states, in many respects.
 For example, first-time DUI charges in California and Washington may be negotiated and settled with a plea to a lesser offense.
 In Oregon, the law does not permit a person charged with DUI to plead to a lesser charge.
 The only break available in Oregon for a first-time DUI is a program known as "diversion."